An Experimental Study on the Rashomon Effect of Balancing Methods in Imbalanced Classification: Introduction

-The bias can be boosted throughout the machine learning pipeline depending on how exactly data is preprocessed, in the same manner, the pre-processing of the data also raises the change in the model such as changes in the model parameters \cite{Stando_et_al_2023}, the correlations between variables \cite{Patil_et_al_2020}, the importance of variables \cite{Alarab_and_Prakoonwit_2022}, and the model fairness \cite{Simson_et_al_2024}.
-As a component of data pre-processing, balancing methods may affect the model behavior and therefore model selection.
-The strategy followed can lead to changes in the models, thereby diversifying the resulting set of models \cite{Watson_et_al_2023}.
+The bias may be amplified throughout the processes of data-centric AI, depending on how the data is prepared.
+Similarly, the pre-processing of the data can also lead to changes in the model, such as changes in the model parameters \cite{Stando_et_al_2023}, the correlations between variables \cite{Patil_et_al_2020}, the importance of variables \cite{Alarab_and_Prakoonwit_2022}, model calibration \cite{Goorbergh_et_al_2022,Carriero_et_al_2024}, and the model fairness \cite{Simson_et_al_2024}.
+As a component of data pre-processing, balancing methods may affect the model behavior and, therefore, model selection.
+The strategy followed can lead to model changes, thereby diversifying the resulting set of models \cite{Watson_et_al_2023}.
 Despite various perspectives addressing these methods related to performance, only a few studies have delved into their impact on model behavior.
-Patil et al. \cite{Patil_et_al_2020} showed that the SMOTE method effectively addressed imbalance issues while maintaining the original correlations between variables in the model.
-In contrast, Alarab and Prakoonwit \cite{Alarab_and_Prakoonwit_2022} found that these methods altered feature importance in experiments conducted on two real datasets using various SMOTE variants.
+It is shown that the SMOTE method effectively addressed imbalance issues while maintaining the original correlations between variables in the model \cite{Patil_et_al_2020}.
+In contrast, these methods altered feature importance in experiments conducted on two real datasets using various SMOTE variants \cite{Alarab_and_Prakoonwit_2022}.
 Stando et al. \cite{Stando_et_al_2023} conducted experiments on 21 datasets to investigate the impact of balancing methods on model behavior, and they showed the significant effects of balancing methods through partial dependence plots.
 They suggested that while utilizing balancing methods, it is essential to consider both performance gain and model behavior change.
-Kamalov et al. \cite{Kamalov_et_al_2022} discussed that full balancing is unnecessary to achieve optimal results and proposed partial resampling as the imbalanced ratio of 1.25.
+It is discussed that the full balancing is unnecessary to achieve optimal results and proposed partial resampling as the imbalanced ratio of 1.25 \cite{Kamalov_et_al_2022}.